fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

 to stationary solutions or equilibria of the underlying flow.
 Thus, it has to be possible to stay in a critical multivector for all times, whether in forward or backward time, or even for all times.
-On the other hand, a Forman arrow indicates prescribed motion, and therefore a regular multivector corresponds to motion which goes from the multivector to its mouth.
+On the other hand, a Forman arrow indicates prescribed non-negotiable motion, and therefore a regular multivector corresponds to motion which goes from the multivector to its mouth.

 Using the concept of essential solutions we can now introduce the notion of *invariance*.
 Informally, we say that a subset of a Lefschetz